AlfrescoLabs/chef-alfresco/README.md

 ##### AMP installation

-Resolve (and apply) Alfresco AMP files (as above, using artifact-deployer); SPP extension is added by default
+Resolve (and apply) Alfresco AMP files (as above, using artifact-deployer)
 ```
 "artifacts": {
   "my-amp": {